outkine/cps/blackjack/SuperReflection.md

 ```
 The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
 ```
 Because everything is so tightly coupled, a small change in one part of your code leads to disasters.
-And although the ultimate solution to this is to use components, there's a way to minimize it while still using OOP: components.
+And although the ultimate solution to this is to use a functional language, there's a way to minimize it while still using OOP: components.

 Instead of building elaborate class hierarchies, components allow you to represent small bits of functionality with their own objects.
 Then, the parent object "owns" all of those behaviors in the form of properties.
 This means coupling, but without the whole jungle problem.
 That's exactly what I ended up doing with my `Hand` class: it exists as a property on the `Human` super class.

 ## Grade
 I think I deserve a 92.
 Although I didn't go above and beyond with my features, I still put forth a legitimate effort and tried to be a good coder.
+If you do find any bugs, please do let me know!
+I'm always happy to learn from my mistakes :)